 In general, studies suggest that there is less blood loss with the hysterectomy than myomectomy for similarly sized uteruses.

 - Scar tissue.
 Surgical incisions in the uterus to remove fibroids can lead to adhesions — bands of scar tissue that may develop post surgery.
 Laparoscopic myomectomy may result in the fewer adhesions than abdominal myomectomy (laparotomy).

 - Pregnancy Women who have undergone. myomectomy have certain risks during delivery if they become pregnant.
 If your operating surgeon had to make a deeper incision in your uterine wall, the gynaecologist who manages your subsequent pregnancy may recommend cesarean delivery (C-section) to avoid rupture of the uterus during labor, a very rare complication of pregnancy and labor.
 Fibroids themselves are also associated with the pregnancy complications.

 - Rare chance of hysterectomy.
 Rarely, in case of uncontrolled bleeding ,the surgeon must remove the uterus if bleeding is uncontrollable.

 - Rare chance of spreading a cancerous tumor.
-Rarely, a cancerous tumour can be misdiagnosed for a fibroid.
-Taking out the tumour, especially if it’s broken into the little pieces (morcellation) to remove through a small incision, can lead to spread of the cancer.
+Rarely, a cancerous tumor can be misdiagnosed for a fibroid.
+Taking out the tumor, especially if it’s broken into the little pieces (morcellation) to remove through a small incision, can lead to spread of the cancer.
 The risk of this happening increases after the menopause and as women age.